theTWIXhunter/better-falix/README.md

 Renames "Craftbukkit / Spigot / PaperSpigot" to "Paper" in the server type dropdown for clarity.

 **NAVIGATION**
-- **server-name-button:** Makes the server name (current-server-info) clickable to go to the main page.
+- **Server Name Button:** Makes the server name in the navbar (current-server-info) clickable to go to the main page, handy for when using the mobile nav bar.
 - **Move "Backups" to Server Settings:**
 Relocate the "Backups" navigation item to the Server Settings section.
 - **Move "Monitoring" to Advanced:**